• Skip to primary navigation

 Jump to Recipe Print Recipe

-You can serve these brussel sprouts with any main entree such as steak, chicken or fish.
-You can also make the perfect side dish trio by adding my healthier garlic bread and creamy dairy-free mashed potatoes.
+You can serve these Brussels sprouts with any main entree such as steak, chicken, or fish.
+You can also make the perfect side dish trio by adding my healthier garlic bread and creamy dairy-free mashed potatoes or sautéed sweet potatoes.

 Jump to: